 There are several ways to connect to a system running EMAC OE Linux.
-The preferred connection method depends on the capabilities of the hardware to a certain extent.
-For example, headless systems will most likely be connected to by serial port, while systems with a video connection may be connected to using a keyboard and monitor.
+The preferred connection method depends on the capabilities of the hardware.
+For example, headless systems (those without a graphical interface) will most likely be connected to by serial port, while systems with a video connection may be accessed using a keyboard and monitor.